⇰ To Index Page

 We can experience life.
 Death refers to absense of life.
 Death is similar to darkness, which is merely the absence of light.
 Should we think about life than death.
 Easy to say, but very difficult to avoid thinking about death.
 Fear of unknown (what is after death?).

 4) What rituals to do for dead person?
-What does dead wants?
+What does dead want?

 One should ask the dead, what it wants?